 Your accommodation: Travelodge Hotel Auckland Wynyard Quarter

-Travelodge Hotel Wynyard Quarter Auckland is positioned in the middle of the action in the fast-developing Wynyard Quarter precinct, close to the Waitemata Harbour at the western edge of the Auckland waterfront.This tour can be priced with any of the rental cars available in our fantastic range, from economy hatchbacks to prestige saloons and SUVs.
+Travelodge Hotel Wynyard Quarter Auckland is positioned in the middle of the action in the fast-developing Wynyard Quarter precinct, close to the Waitemata Harbour at the western edge of the Auckland waterfront.Choose a car to best suit your needs from our fantastic rental car range.
+From compact economy, hatchbacks to prestige SUVs.
+Find out all you need to know about rental car hire in New Zealand with our helpful FAQ's

 As you leave the Auckland city boundary the landscape changes to lush farmland.
 You'll cross the fertile Hauraki Plains - one of New Zealand's largest dairy producing regions.
 Pass the Thames Estuary - a haven for wildlife and shore birds.
 Arriving into the old gold mining town of Thames, there are two different routes to the east coast of the Coromandel.
 Either directly over the Coromandel Ranges or north to Coromandel Township along the Pohutukawa Coast (part of the Pacific Coast Highway).